spacetelescope/jwst/docs/jwst/emicorr/arguments.rst

     This is to specify an ASDF-format user-created reference file.

 ``--save_intermediate_results``  (string, default=False)
-    This is a boolean flag to specify whether an output fits file with the EMI correction will be saved.
-If ``user_supplied_reffile`` is None and no CRDS reference file was found, the on-the-fly the phase amplitudes calculations will be saved to an ASDF output file as well as the step output fits file.
+    This is a boolean flag to specify whether to write a step output file with the EMI correction.
+Additionaly, if the flag ``user_supplied_reffile`` is None and no CRDS reference file was found, all the on-the-fly frequencies phase amplitudes will be saved to an ASDF output with the same format as an EMI reference file.